MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/1-Get-started-teams-toolkit/2-Create-a-teams-app.md

+---
+lab:
+  title: 'Exercise 2: Create a Teams app using Teams Toolkit'
+  description: In this exercise, you'll create your first Microsoft Teams app using the built-in templates.
+  duration: 32 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Microsoft Teams
+---

 # Exercise 2: Create a Teams app using Teams Toolkit

 Teams Toolkit for Visual Studio Code offers two methods for creating a new app.
 You can create a new app using the built-in templates provided by the toolkit.
 Additionally, Teams Toolkit for Visual Studio Code also provides a collection of samples that are ready for you to explore and create your base app from.